 - calling for medical/police assistance as needed; and

-- serving of alcohol by licensed bartenders only.
+- serving of alcohol by university-approved bartenders only.

 Party monitors and university officials may deny access to events to anyone who is visibly intoxicated and/or disruptive.